 Federal tax deposits must be made by electronic funds transfer.
 Beginning January 1, 2011, you must use electronic funds transfer to make all federal tax deposits (such as deposits of employment tax, excise tax, and corporate income tax).
 Forms 8109 and 8109-B, Federal Tax Deposit Coupon, cannot be used after December 31, 2010.
 Generally, electronic funds transfers are made using the Electronic Federal Tax Payment System (EFTPS).
 If you do not want to use EFTPS, you can arrange for your tax professional, financial institution, payroll service, or other trusted third party to make deposits on your behalf.
 Also, you may arrange for your financial institution to initiate a same-day wire payment on your behalf.
 EFTPS is a free service provided by the Department of Treasury.
-Services provided by your tax professional, financial institution. payroll service, or other third party may have a fee.
+Services provided by your tax professional, financial institution, payroll service, or other third party may have a fee.

-For more information on making federal tax deposits, see section 11 of Pub.
-15 (Circular E), Employer's Tax Guide (for use in 2011).
-To get more information about EFTPS or to enroll in EFTPS, visit www.eftps.gov or call 1-800-555-4477.
+For more information on making federal tax deposits, see section 8 of Pub.
+80 (Circular SS), Federal Tax Guide for Employers in the U.S. Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands (for use in 2011).

+For more information about EFTPS or to enroll in EFTPS, visit the EFTPS website at www.eftps.gov, or call 1-800-555-4477 (U.S. Virgin Islands only), 303-967-5916 (toll call), or 1-800-733-4829 (TDD).
 Additional information about EFTPS is also available in Pub.
 966, The Secure Way to Pay Your Federal Taxes.